The former site of the world’s largest landfill now teems with wildlife — and soon, New Yorkers.

-This is not the city’s first redesign of space along the periphery of the park, but North Park will be the first interior section of the park to open over complex environmental management systems.
-A multi-layered “cap” of different types of soils and synthetic materials works to help separate the landfilled waste from the environment.
+The city has already redesigned space along the periphery of the area with Schmul Park in 2012, the restoration of the Main Creek Wetland and the newly added Owl Hollow Fields in 2013 and the New Springville Greenway in 2015.
+But North Park will be the first interior section of the park to open over complex environmental management systems.
+A multilayered “cap” of different types of soils and synthetic materials works to help separate the landfilled waste from the environment.

-The city now ships its waste to various sites in New Jersey, Virginia and South Carolina, as outlined in the city’s 2006 Solid Waste Management Plan.
-The shift has allowed Freshkills to accommodate wildlife once sparse on Staten Island, including cricket sparrows, ospreys and eagles.
+The Fresh Kills Landfill operated from the late 1940s through its closure in 2001.
+The city now ships its waste to various sites in New Jersey, Virginia and South Carolina, according to the 2006 Solid Waste Management Plan.
+The change has allowed cricket sparrows, ospreys and eagles to return and grasses to grow wildly.